 Are you looking forward to a nice vacation and considering going to a lake?
 A relaxing lake vacation is always an excellent getaway.

 The United States has many stunning outdoor locations to visit, including some great lake locales.
 All of these have great views, and lots to do around these lakes.
-You will be sure to enjoy your vacation in one of these spots.
+You will be sure to enjoy your vacation in one of these warm destination spots.

 There are so many lake locations to consider, but here are some of the best lake options in the United States.